su-ntu-ctp/6m-software-1.4-scrum/lesson.md

 ### Lesson Overview

-We will spend the first hour learning about Agile and SCRUM yet keeping in mind with other Agile methodology.
-We will then learn about the difference between using Object Literal (previous lesson) and Class (today's).
+We will spend the first hour learning about Agile and SCRUM yet keeping in mind that there are other Agile methodologies.

 ---